By Heather Rhoades

 Another possible reason why your figs are not getting ripe is a lack of nutrients.
 Fruiting is hard work for a tree.
 It needs extra nutrients to be able to support both itself and its fruit.
 If the tree has too little nutrients, the figs don’t ripen as fast and may even stop ripening.

 If your figs are not getting ripe, pests and disease can also be the problem.
-Another stress that can stop figs from getting ripe is disease and pests.
 While a fig tree is under attack from a pest or disease, it must divert its energy from ripening its fruit to protecting itself.
 The fig fruit will stay green longer if the fig tree is battling pests and disease.

 How to Ripen Figs Faster